 Economics of scale

-If you were to create your recyclable brown kraft paper from your own trees, it’d be pretty labour (and energy) intensive.
+If you were to create your recyclable brown kraft from your own trees, it’d be pretty labour (and energy) intensive.

 If a brand wants to minimise its carbon footprint, brown paper and cardboard are a great option.

 Kraft paper is something we come across daily.